seramo/v2ray-config-modifier/README.md

 #### Option C: Enter a List of Configs

-- **Config List**: Paste a list of existing VMESS, VLESS, WireGuard, or Trojan configurations.
+- **Config List**: Paste a list of existing configurations.
 The tool will extract the IP address from each configuration and use them to generate new configurations based on the provided base config.

 #### Note